High-Ticket Sales: What It Is, How It Works, and Whether the ROI Is Worth It

 This includes having a robust website with case studies and ROI content, active social proof (testimonials, client logos), and even your sales reps’ LinkedIn profiles being optimized as thought leaders.
 High-ticket prospects often Google the people and company they might do business with.
 A polished digital presence can reinforce trust before a conversation even happens.

 Also, consider implementing virtual sales tools like interactive demos, personalized video messages, or online ROI calculators that prospects can play with.
 These tools can engage remote buyers effectively.
-As sales enablement research shows, 77% of B2B buyers won’t talk to a salesperson until they’ve done their own research (6) – so meet them where they are: online.
+Research shows that B2B buyers complete 57–70% of their journey before contacting sales, so it’s critical to meet them where they are: online (29).

 - Remote high-ticket closers: The rise of remote selling has given birth to a role known as the “remote high-ticket closer” – essentially a sales professional who specializes in closing high-value deals over phone/Zoom, often working from anywhere.